Helix128/HelixSoundPhysics/README.md

 # Demo Scene setup

-This package does not come with any audio tracks, in order to avoid copyright problems or stuff (i will prob. add a non copyrighted song later).
+This package does not come with any audio tracks (i will make a simpler footstep demo later).

 In order to use the demo scene you must download and set the audio track in the audio source.